formancehq/formance-sdk-java/docs/WebhooksApi.md

 | **400** | Bad Request |  -  |

-## testOneConfig
+## testConfig

-> AttemptResponse testOneConfig(id)
+> AttemptResponse testConfig(id)

 Test one config

-Test one config by sending a webhook to its endpoint.
+Test a config by sending a webhook to its endpoint.

 ### Example